jayeshbhole/Instagram-Selenium-Follower-Bot/README.md

 2. Get list of @username's followers.(Gets stored in a .txt file)

+3. Follow the users followed by some user.

-3. Follow the followers of @username.
+4. Follow the followers of @username.

-4. Follow likers of some post.
+5. Follow likers of some post.

 Pre-requisites:
 ```